uio-bmi/dagsim/docs/source/tutorials/linear_regression.rst

 Define the simulation using a YAML file
 ---------------------------------------
-where script_of_functions is a python file (.py) containing the user-defined functions that we need in our simulation, in our case a file containing the "ground_truth" function.
+Here, script_of_functions is a python file (.py) containing the user-defined functions that we need in our simulation, in our case a file containing the "ground_truth" function.

 .. highlight:: yaml
 .. code-block:: yaml